Industry: Bioscience & Medical

-President and CEO Jim Kasic is guiding the newly merged medical device design and manufacturing firm to dynamic growth with a close eye on quality and regulatory issues.
+President and CEO Jim Kasic is guiding the new medical device design and manufacturing firm to dynamic growth with a close eye on quality and regulatory issues.

-But Boulder BioMed specialized in bringing medical devices to market, and the combined company has nearly quadrupled its staff from six employees at the time of the merger in January 2018 to 23 at the end of summer.
+The startup has nearly quadrupled its staff from six employees at the time of the founding in January 2018 to 23 at the end of summer.

 "It's been a busy year," says Kasic.
-"The growth was people finding out we had merged and our capabilities had increased quite a bit."
+"The growth was people finding out . . . our capabilities had increased quite a bit."

 At that point, Boulder iQ helps clients move production to a higher-capacity manufacturer in the U.S. or overseas.
 "It's about time to market and reducing risk for our clients," says Kasic.

 Case in point: One client was developing an in-body sensor for monitoring vital signs via a Bluetooth connection.
 "Because it was an implanted product, the signal wasn't strong enough to get out to a cell phone," says Kasic.
 After Boulder iQ's redesign, "It's worked 100 percent as it's supposed to."

 The company's 6,000-square-foot facility includes two clean rooms, a fully-equipped machine shop, and rapid prototyping equipment.
 Kasic says the skill set spans "low tech to high tech."